anvaka/winvelviz/README.md

 ![couple days demo](https://i.imgur.com/iiNR6le.gif)

-The demo above shows 12 days of wind data.
-It has reduced quality.
+The demo shows 12 days of wind data.
+The brighter the color - the higher was the speed in that area.
+The darker the color - the slower the speed.

+Note: The continents and islands were not intentionally rendered in this visualization.
+They are rather "artifact" of the data - winds are slower over landmass.

+The image above has poor quality (to ensure that this repository loads faster).
 To see a high resolution video for a longer period of time please go here: _TODO: Link_

 ## The method